 Corns and Calluses:

 Corns and calluses are common problems causing foot pain, generally produced due to friction through poor-fitting shoes.
 This can be avoided and corrected by wearing properly fitted shoes and applying moisturizer to the affected area.

 More commonly known as warts, this is a skin condition passed on by a virus.
 Warts are commonly passed on through public showers and swimming pools.
-In order to avoid warts, wearing sandals while showing and in public pools is recommended.
+To avoid warts, wearing sandals while showing and in public pools is recommended.
 There are different ways to treat papillomas.
-Even though it is possible to wait the wart out until it dies off, over the counter medication is available that may either freeze or burn the wart off.
+Even though it is possible to wait for the wart out until it dies off, over the counter medication is available that may either freeze or burn the wart off.
 In extreme cases, we may use a laser to completely remove the wart from the foot.

-Ingrown toenails occur when the nail of any toe is not properly cut, resulting in the toenail actually growing into the foot.
+Ingrown toenails occur when the nail of any toe is not properly cut, resulting in the toenail growing into the foot.
 To avoid ingrown toenails, avoid cutting the corners of the toenails.
 Ingrown toenails usually grow out and correct themselves, although surgically removing the ingrown nail is an option